 My Winner: FSKAX

-FSKAX is my winner because it has more holdings compared to FXAIX (3,875 vs 508).
+FSKAX is my winner because it has more holdings than FXAIX (3,875 vs 508).
 This gives you more diversification as an investor.

-Both funds have a very low expense ratio which means you keep more money in your portfolio.
+Both funds have a very low expense ratio, so you keep more money in your portfolio.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!